Beyond the ordinary – Most unique festivals of India to witness in 2025

 The Behdienkhlam Festival is a spectacle of unique ceremonies that showcase the Pnar tribe’s rich traditions:

-• Bamboo Pole Rituals: Young men beat the roofs of every house in the village with bamboo poles, symbolizing the expulsion of evil spirits and disease.
+• Bamboo Pole Rituals: Young men beat the roofs of every house in the village with bamboo poles.
+This symbolizes the expulsion of evil spirits and disease.

 • Dad-lawakor Ceremony: This ritual features a traditional football-like game played with a wooden ball.
 The event is a visual delight and holds spiritual significance, as it symbolizes fertility and the unity of the community.